jazzband/tablib/docs/tutorial.rst

     Make sure to open the output file in binary mode.

-.. _seperators:
+.. _separators:

 ----------
-Seperators
+Separators
 ----------

 .. versionadded:: 0.8.2

 When, it's often useful to create a blank row containing information on the upcoming data.
 So,